flowchart LR

 Self-supervised learning is the paradigm that powers modern foundation models, and it sits between supervised and unsupervised learning.
 The data carry no human labels, yet the method constructs a supervised-style task automatically by withholding part of each input and asking the model to predict it from the rest.
 The signal is therefore generated from the data itself, hence the name.

-The most influential instance is next-token prediction in language models: given a sequence, predict the next token.
-The label for position \(t\) is simply the token that actually occurs at position \(t+1\), so a vast unlabeled text corpus becomes a vast supervised dataset at no annotation cost.
+The label for position \(t\) is simply the token that actually occurs there, so a vast unlabeled text corpus becomes a vast supervised dataset at no annotation cost.
+The exponential of this loss is the model’s perplexity, a standard intrinsic measure of how well the model predicts held-out text.

 5.4.2 4.2 Why It Matters

 Self-supervised learning solved the central bottleneck of deep learning, namely the scarcity of labels, by turning the abundance of raw data into the source of supervision.
 A model pretrained this way learns broadly useful representations of language, vision, or audio that transfer to many downstream tasks.
 The pretraining objective is not the goal in itself; it is a pretext task whose only purpose is to force the model to build rich internal structure.
+Predicting the next token well, for instance, requires latent competence in syntax, world knowledge, and reasoning, none of which were labeled but all of which become available to later stages (Bommasani et al., 2021).

 5.5 5.
 Semi-Supervised Learning